fxu1024/fxu1024.github.io/docs/ds/addcdeservice.md

 ![](../../assets/images/ds/addcde05.jpg)

-- Click Cluster Details.
-Click JOBS API URL to copy the URL to your clipboard.
+- Click `Cluster Details`, and then click `JOBS API URL` to copy the URL to your clipboard.
 In this case JOBS API URL is `https://zpfflxrf.cde-tlwzshhj.apps.ecs-lb.sme-feng.athens.cloudera.com/dex/api/v1`

 ![](../../assets/images/ds/addcde06.jpg)